 Gwen left the council chamber feeling lighter, yet more precarious than a glass vase on the edge of a marble mantle.
 By the time the afternoon sun was casting long, skeletal shadows through the cloisters, she found herself walking toward Linguistics of Power.

 The trio was ahead of her.
-Even from a distance, she could pick Will out—the stubborn, broad set of his shoulders under that vintage sweater, the way he moved with a grounded, unpretentious grace that made her heart give a traitorous, agonizing thud.
+Even from a distance, she could pick Will out—the stubborn, broad set of his shoulders under that off-the-rack fleece hoodie, the way he moved with a grounded, unpretentious grace that made her heart give an agonizing thud.
 He was still deliberately ignoring her, a cold wall of indifference that felt like a personal insult.

 “You go in without me, Sloan,” Gwen said, her voice like clipped silver.
-“I need to…discuss Holloway’s progress with his Aegis Bastion.”
+“I need to… Discuss Clark’s progress with his Aegis Bastion.”

 Sloan adjusted her ivory cardigan, her expression a mask of predatory elegance.
 “Don’t linger, Gwen.
 Being late is a bad look.
 And after last night, we can’t afford any more mistakes.”